Gifted and Talented Overview

 • excel in a specific academic field.
 (Texas Education Code §29.121)

 SBISD has developed an identification process to efficiently assess a student's need for the special educational services provided in the Gifted and Talented Program.
 This process is designed to be student-centered and collect a preponderance of data to determine if a student is in need of gifted services.
-If you have referred your student in previous years you may do so again by submitting the online referral form (español - Tiếng Việt).
-Referrals can be submitted for Kindergarten - 11th grade students, excluding KIPP Courage and YES Prep at Northbrook.

 GT Identification Process